-With so many devices in the industry it becomes confusing and difficult to research which device in particular is the best treatment for your aesthetic concerns.
+With so many aesthetic devices in the industry, it becomes confusing and difficult to research which device will offer the best treatment to address your aesthetic concerns.
 Over 90% of women over the age of 30 will develop or have developed some form of cellulite.

-1. Know what Cellulite is!
+1. Understanding Cellulite

 - Impairment of lymphatic drainage leading to the accumulation of lymphatic fluid and waste resulting in edema or swelling